Svetlana082002/home_3/instruction.md

 ## Links

-if we want to write an uncountable list, we need to do (*)
+if we want to write not numberes list, we need to do (*)
 ## working with images

+ or not numbered ex.
+ + working with images

 ## Quotes